p0-security/kubernetes-oidc/README.md

       - If **AWS** is your cloud provider:

-            TF_EKS_MODULE_SOURCE_FOLDER=changeme
+        Identify which Terraform module contains your `aws_eks_cluster` resource.
+Execute from this repo:

+            export TF_EKS_MODULE_FOLDER=changeme
-            cp k8s/aws/variables.tf $TF_EKS_MODULE_SOURCE_FOLDER/oidc-variables.tf
+            cp k8s/aws/variables.tf $TF_EKS_MODULE_FOLDER/oidc-variables.tf
-            cp k8s/aws/oidc.tf $TF_EKS_MODULE_SOURCE_FOLDER/oidc.tf
+            cp k8s/aws/oidc.tf $TF_EKS_MODULE_FOLDER/oidc.tf

-        Then edit the `cluster_name` property of the `aws_eks_identity_provider_config` resource in the copied `oidc.tf` file to point to your EKS cluster.
+        In your repo, edit the `cluster_name` property of the `aws_eks_identity_provider_config` resource in the copied `oidc.tf` file to point to your EKS cluster.

-        In your root Terraform, where you declare your EKS module, wire the output variable of the IdP module to the input variable of your consumer module.
+        In your repo, in the declaration of your Terraform module that contains the `aws_eks_cluster`, wire the output variable of the IdP module to the input variable of your consumer module.
 E.g.:

             module "my_eks" {
               source = "./my-eks-source"
               oidc_config = module.k8s_oidc.oidc_config
             }

-4. Run `terraform init && terraform apply` to initialize and apply the new modules
+4. Run `terraform init && terraform apply` in your repo to initialize and apply the new modules

     In addition:
     - If **GCloud** is your cloud provider, follow the README in `k8s/gcloud` to configure your Kubernetes services with the parameters of your IdP.